 The Typhoon Conson, named in homage to a province in Vietnam, was generated from a tropical storm located at 215 km east of Hong Kong, in China Sea, on 4 June 2004.
 On the following day, already grown into a tropical depression, Conson took a E-NE trajectory.
 The estimated maximum surface wind velocity at that moment was 30-35 knots.
 On 6 June Conson strengthened and changed its path a little heading to the north, forced by a surface ridge over the Philippine islands.
-On this day, the strength of the
+On this day, the strength of the winds was 50 knots.
+On 7 June the tropical depression stayed at only 195 km from southern coast of Taiwan.

-Taiwan.
 The system grew further in strength and, finally, received the status of typhoon, with the presence of an eye.
-On 8 June (Fig. 1a) Conson continued moving slowly to the north, with a mean velocity of 8 knots and a wind strength of 65 knots, with gusts of 90 knots.
+On 8 June (Figure 1a) Conson continued moving slowly to the north, with a mean velocity of 8 knots and a wind strength of 65 knots, with gusts of 90 knots.
 The diameter of the eye was of the order of 10 km.